-Serializing a DMN diagram for interchange requires the specification of a collection of DMNShape(s) (see clause 13.4.6) and DMNEdge(s) (see clause 13.4.7) in the DMNDiagram (see clause 13.4.4).
+Serializing a DMN diagram for interchange requires the specification of a collection of DMNShape(s) (see 13.4.6) and DMNEdge(s) (see 13.4.7) in the DMNDiagram (see 13.4.4).
 The DMNShape(s) and DMNEdge(s) attributes must be populated in such a way as to allow the unambiguous rendering of the DMN diagram by the receiving party.
-More specifically, the DMNShape(s) and DMNEdge(s) MUST reference DMN model elements.
-If no DMNElement is referenced or if the reference is invalid, it is expected that this shape or edge should not be depicted.
+More

 When rendering a DMN diagram, the correct depiction of a DMNShape or DMNEdge depends mainly on the referenced DMN model element and its particular attributes and/or references.
 The purpose of this clause is to: provide a library of the DMN element depictions, and to provide an unambiguous resolution between the referenced DMN model element [DMNElement] and their depiction.
-Depiction resolution tables are provided below for both DMNShape (clause 13.5.2) and DMNEdge (clause 13.5.3).
+Depiction resolution tables are provided below for both DMNShape (see 13.5.2) and DMNEdge (see 13.5.3).